Jump$tart and CEE

 Financial technology can counterbalance negative behavioral factors when making investment decisions.
 Video – Order Types

-Lesson – How To Choose And Compare Stocks
+Lesson – How to Choose Stocks Strategically

 Investing101 – Chapter 10.
 Investor’s Guide To Success